uc-cdis/gen3.org/content/resources/user/access-data.md

 ## Querying Metadata Using the GraphiQL Interface
 * * *

-The metadata in a Gen3 commons can also be queried via the [graphQL query language](https://graphql.org/) using the graphiQL interface, which can be accessed by clicking "Query" in the top navigation bar or by navigating to the url: https://data.mycommons.org/query.
+The metadata in a Gen3 commons can also be queried via the [graphQL query language](https://graphql.org/) using the graphiQL interface, which can be accessed by clicking "Query" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/query.

 ![Query](Gen3_Toolbar_query.png)